mochensky/max2tg-py/README.md

 # MAX2TG

 > [!CAUTION]
+> THIS IS DEPRECATED.
+USE https://github.com/mochensky/max2tg-go INSTEAD

+> [!CAUTION]
 > This is intentionally bad code (for now).
 >
 > Lots of copy-paste, no structure, poor error handling, no tests, everything in one file ☠️.